See? Fun.

 This project was inspired by my Aunt Mary.
 She sent me a magazine clipping of the cutest little DIY bench in "O" Magazine--'cause she thought of me :) They called theirs a Rolling Storage Bench, and I just happened to have everything I needed on hand to make a similar one.

+This is the page that my Aunt sent me, with a cute little card in the upper left of the first picture.
+Isn't she so sweet?
 I was so excited to get started.
 Benches are such great little things.
 You can put them practically anywhere for a little extra seating, and they take up so little space.
 This one is especially useful because it has storage options.

 Lucky for me, I already had a little wooden crate on hand.
 It was painted grey, and had a great little stamp on one side that I definitely wanted to enhance (see the "SS" toward the bottom?).
 It's the little details like that makes a piece unique, so I took a little red craft paint and touched it up carefully by hand.
 Then I got a little carried away and added a little stencil of my own to the sides...I just didn't want them to feel left out!
 To finish off the paint, I did a "whitewash" and brushed some watery white paint over all the surfaces--just enough to lighten the color and age the new looking red paint.
 Finished it off with some light sanding, and the painting was done.